JavaCheatsheet/OysterCard/README.md

 the maximum.
 This check can be done either at the EOD or when the user checks in next time.
-For now, we will deduce when the user checks-in again, previous charge is calculated.
+For now, we will deduce when the user checks-in again, previous charge is calculated and reduced
+, if any.

 Let's start with the simplest journey I can make, i.e. Anywhere in Zone 1 - £2.50, from Holborn station to Earl’s Court station.

-Let's assume I have the minimum balance and I can check-in.
+Let's assume I have the minimum balance.
+Then I checkin.

 The story would be - As a user, I should be able to travel from Holborn station to Earl's Court